smank7/Nammabnb/README.md

 # Project Tech Stack

-This project is built using a variety of technologies to create a modern and efficient web application.
+This project is built using various technologies to create a modern and efficient web application.
 Here's a breakdown of the tech stack:

 ## Libraries/Frameworks